tiltobias/klimarisk-grid/README.md

 python scripts/prepare_data.py
 ```

-The script prepares the data files used by the dashboard frontend.
+The preprocessing script prepares the files used by the dashboard frontend.
+It processes the source Excel data into multiple JSON data files, cleans the GeoJSON geometry data, and prepares the data model used by the application.